skbormann/stata-tools/sgpv/README.md

 * Version 0.90 	: Initial Github Release

 ### sgpv
-* Version 1.1b 31.10.2020 :
+* Version 1.2 27.12.2020 :
-  * Changed the name of the option permament to permdialog as suggested by reviewer for the SJ article to clarify the meaning of the option.
+  * Changed the name of the option permament to permdialog to clarify the meaning of the option.
   * Fixed the format option in the Dialog box
   * Added remove option for the menu subcommand to remove the entries in the profile.do created by the option permdialog.
-  * Renamed the dialog tabb "Display" to "Further options".
-Moved the options from the dialog tab "Fdrisk" to dialog tab "Further options".
+  * Renamed the dialog tab "Display" to "Reporting".
+Moved the options from the dialog tab "Fdrisk" to dialog tab "Reporting".
+  * Decpreciated the option bonus() and replaced it with the new options "deltagap", "fdrisk" and "all" which have the same effect as the previous bonus() option.
+This way is more in line with standard Stata praxis.
+The bonus option still works but is no longer supported.
+  * Added a forgotten option to calculate the bonus statistics in the example file sgpv-leukemia-example.do and fixed the size of the final matrix.
+  * Removed the fdrisk-options "nullspace" and "nullweights" because they were redudant and added a new option "truncnormal" to request the truncated Normal distribution for the null and alternative space.
+  * Renamed the options "intlevel" and "inttype" to "level" and "likelihood".
+The level-option works like the same named option in other estimation command.
+It sets the level of the confidence interval.
+This option overwrites the level option of an estimation command.
+  * The likelihood-option is meant to be used together with the matrix-option.
+  * The previous inttype and intlevel options did not work as intended.
+  * The title for results matrix now shows the level and type which was used to calculate the SGPVs (, delta-gaps and Fdrs).
+  * Calculating SGPVs for stored estimations will only show the SGPV results and not the saved estimation results.
 * Version 1.1a 08.07.2020 : Changed the subcommand "fdrisk" to "risk" to be in line with the Python code.
 * Version 1.1  28.05.2020 :
   * Added support for multiple null hypotheses.